danielenricocahall/iot-embedded-challenge-solution/README.md

 * Checksum - not sure I understand it entirely
 * Maybe add some safety checks/precautions
 * Put some logic in a util (i.e; converting F to C)

+## NOTES ##

+This was a pretty cool challenge, and not overly difficult - most of the work was just finding the correct libraries to use, which I was already fairly familiar with JsonCpp and Boost.